top of page

 Dec 2020

 When I first tried this in Apr 2020, I was struck, it was probably one of the best curry puffs I’ve ever tasted!
-The curry puff skin is nice and crispy, the hard crispy type, not the flaky crispy.
-I had my second curry puff 2 hours after I bought it and it was still nice and crispy.
-The third one was some 6 hours later and this has lost its crispiness, my bad…
+The curry puff skin is nice and crispy, the crunchy crispy type, not flaky crispy.
+Had the second one 2 hours later and it was still nice and crispy.
+The third one was some 6 hours later and this had lost its crispiness, my bad…

 (Curry Puff) Rolina 1.jpg